Optimal Bayesian design for model discrimination via classification: The Classification Approach

 \subsection{Assessing the Performance of a Design}

-In our optimal design procedure we have to estimate the expected loss criterion many times.
-In some cases it may not be feasible to use an accurate but computer-intensive classification method like a random forest or to generate a separate test set for each design.
-Instead, we may need to employ a quick classification procedure like a tree evaluated on the training set that leads to overfitting.
-If the ranking of the designs is not affected too strongly by the overfitting, we can still get reasonably efficient designs with this strategy.

-Once we have found one or several optimal designs, we are also able to assess the performance of those designs with the classification method.
-For example, it may be of interest to assess the ability to discriminate between models as the sample size or design dimension is increased.
-For this assessment to be accurate, it is important that the classifiers do not overfit the data on which they are evaluated, as this might produce misleading results.
+Once we have found optimal or close-to-optimal designs using a variety of our design search methods for some design dimensions, we are also able to assess the performance of those designs with the classification method.
+For example, it may be of interest to assess the ability to discriminate between models as the sample size or design dimension is increased, or to investigate which design search methods lead to more efficient designs.
+We want this assessment to be as accurate as possible.
 Given that only a relatively small number of designs need to be assessed, we suggest that more effort can be placed in the classification procedure.
-For example, we can simulate both a training and a test set.
-On the training set, we can apply for example a tree with $k$-fold cross-validation to find a model that performs well on untrained data.
-Alternatively, we can train a random forest with a large number of trees.
+For example, we can simulate both a large training and a large test set and fit an elaborate classifier such as a random forest with a large number of trees.
 Then, the classification performance in terms of the misclassification error rate can be estimated by applying the fitted model to the test dataset.